-- Communications system life cycle planning, including migration planning and use of the 2018 Emergency Communications System Lifecycle Planning Guide and Life Cycle Planning Tool45 - o Plans for narrowband conversion and compliance - o Plans for broadband integration with broader communications capabilities - o Plans for 800 MHz rebanding - o Plans for relocating existing systems operating in the T-Band - o Stakeholder statements of need and concept of operations (CONOPS) - o As-is and proposed enterprise architectures - o System engineering requirements - o Acquisition planning for the procurement of systems or equipment - o Planning for continuity of communications, including backup solutions, if primary systems or equipment fail (e.g., contingency and strategic planning) - o Planning for training and exercises - o Identifying security measures for communications networks and systems - o Planning activities for the transition of 911 to NG911 - Engagement of federal, state, local, tribal, territorial, private, and public sector entities in planning.
+- Communications system lifecycle planning, including migration planning and use of the 2018 Emergency Communications System Lifecycle Planning Guide and Lifecycle Planning Tool45 - o Plans for narrowband conversion and compliance - o Plans for broadband integration with broader communications capabilities - o Plans for 800 MHz rebanding - o Plans for relocating existing systems operating in the T-Band - o Stakeholder statements of need and concept of operations (CONOPS) - o As-is and proposed enterprise architectures - o System engineering requirements - o Acquisition planning for the procurement of systems or equipment - o Planning for continuity of communications, including backup solutions, if primary systems or equipment fail (e.g., contingency and strategic planning) - o Planning for training and exercises - o Identifying security measures for communications networks and systems - o Planning activities for the transition of 911 to NG911 (e.g., NG911 Self-Assessment Tool46) - Engagement of federal, state, local, tribal, territorial, private, and public sector entities in planning.
 Many federal grants require engagement of the whole community in planning to adequately assess and address needs, and to implement the National Preparedness System.
-The National Preparedness Goal and the National Preparedness System concepts, as described in PPD-8, recognize the development and sustainment of core capabilities are not exclusive to any single level of government or organization, but rather require combined efforts of the whole community.46 As a result, the following activities are often supported through federal grants funding emergency communications: - o Conducting conferences and workshops to receive input on plans - o Meeting expenses related to planning - o Public education and outreach on planning - o Travel and supplies related to planning or coordination meetings - o Attending planning or educational meetings on emergency communications - Establishment or enhancement of interoperability governing bodies.
+The National Preparedness Goal and the National Preparedness System concepts, as described in PPD-8, recognize the development and sustainment of core capabilities are not exclusive to any single level of government or organization, but rather require combined efforts of the whole community.47 As a result, the following activities are often supported through federal grants funding emergency communications: - o Conducting conferences and workshops to receive input on plans - o Meeting expenses related to planning - o Public education and outreach on planning - o Travel and supplies related to planning or coordination meetings - o Attending planning or educational meetings on emergency communications - Establishment or enhancement of interoperability governing bodies.
 Strong governance structures and leadership are essential to effective decision-making, coordination, planning, and managing of emergency communications initiatives.
 Grant funds may be used to establish, update, or enhance statewide, regional (e.g., multi-state, multi-urban area), or local governing bodies.
-Eligible activities may include: - o Developing Memoranda of Understanding (MOU) and Memoranda of Agreement (MOA) to facilitate participation in planning and governance activities - Meeting or workshop expenses associated with receiving input on plans or supporting a funded activity - o Increasing participation in governing bodies through public education and outreach - o Travel and supplies for governing body meetings - o Attending planning or educational meetings on emergency communications - o Developing SOPs or templates to provide access to and use of resources - o Continued broadband planning and coordination efforts
+Eligible activities may include: - o Developing MOUs and Memoranda of Agreement (MOA) to facilitate participation in planning and governance activities - o Meeting or workshop expenses associated with receiving input on plans or supporting a funded activity - o Increasing participation in governing bodies through public education and outreach - o Travel and supplies for governing body meetings - o Attending planning or educational meetings on emergency communications